MiguelAmaro/physics-sim/src/README.md

 render and nothing stook out.
 Coords seem reasonable but mesh overlay doesnt show up on texture viewer.
 Ill comment out text render calls and first mega quad used of backdrop to try to isolate the problem.

 **NOTE(MIGUEL): (05/02/2022)**

 I'm currently including and compiling freetype on the dll which can get reloaded.
 The app crashes on dll reload when calling freetype functions.
 I'll move this to the exe side but it would be nice to understand better the reason behind the crash...
 Just for basics i want to load the ascii range of characters maybe using a temp arena and do the mapping into d3d11 2d textures.
+As long as i initialize free type once when reloading a the dll everything is fine.
+I dont want glyhs to be loaded every frame.
+I want the Ansi range of charters for now.
+I want full control over font loading from the dll.
+I don't duplicate bitmaps for chars.